nakkht/logr/README.md

 ### CocoaPods

-To integrate using CocoaPods, install [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started) and include the following in your Podfile:
+To integrate using CocoaPods, install [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started) and include the following in your `Podfile`:

 ```
 pod 'Logr', '~> 0.3.4'